Saturday 2nd May 2026

 or streaming from the comfort of your own home

 This year we start a three year series in the first letter of Paul to the Thessalonians.
 This letter is one of the most overlooked and underestimated letters of the New Testament.
 In it Paul tackles such issues as the end times, friendship, love, work and death.
-This year we'll look at the origins of the church in Acts 17 as well as the beginning of the book.
-We'll be looking at how the God's good news turned the world upside down in the Macedonia of the first century AD (Acts 17:6) and continues to do so in the Melbourne of the 21st century.
+This year we'll look at the origins of the church in Acts 17 as well as the beginning of the letter.
+We'll be looking at how God's good news turned the world upside down in the Macedonia of the first century AD (Acts 17:6) and continues to do so in the Melbourne of the 21st century.

 Our speakers Sharon Cooper and Louisa Pfitzner are excited to be bringing this part of God's word to you.
-Tickets will go on sale in February.
-If you're further afield and would like to organise a hub please be in contact with us on entrustwomen@outlook.com

 Speakers